Immigration In America

 Every election promises the same solution.

-And every election the problem remains.
+And every election, the problem remains.

 Why?